embl-cba/imagej-courses/imagej-practical.md

 http://www.imaging-git.com/olympus-website-bioimage-data-analysis

-# Image properties and how to inspect them
+# How to visualize and inspect the numerical content of images

 An image essentially is an array of numbers with some metadata.
-For scientific image analysis it is very important to constantly inspect the numeric content of the images, for instance to check whether the image was acquired properly, or whether a mathematical operation such as background subtraction had the desired effect.
+For scientific image analysis it is very important to constantly inspect the numeric content of your images, for instance to check whether the image was acquired properly, or whether a mathematical operation such as background subtraction had the desired effect.

 ## Pratical activity: image inspection